 Solar is quickly becoming a popular renewable energy source for millions of households around the United States, surpassing 2 million American households earlier this year (in terms of residential solar panel installations).
 In addition, the solar industry is providing a ton of valuable American manufacturing jobs – over 260,000 as of 2016.
 Solar energy can help you reduce your power bill over the long haul, even if they are a bit more expensive to set up initially.
 After all, you’ll be self-sustainable once you get them up and running!
-Unfortunately, most of the major solar panel manufacturers are using overseas parts and labor to make their products.
+Unfortunately, most major solar panel manufacturers use overseas parts and labor to make their products.
 So, we set out to find all of the solar panels made in the USA.
 Below are our findings.

 Full List of Solar Panel Brands Made in the USA

 Brand name: Mission Solar

 Headquarters: San Antonio, TX

 States manufacturing in: TX

 Mission Solar is making a range of solar panels from its headquarters in San Antonio, Texas.
 Their panels have the highest PTC rating among all American solar manufacturers; basically, just a test to measure performance under real-life conditions.
 The MSE PERC 60 is their most popular panel – it’s sleek and compact and features their PERC technology that essentially allows for more energy generation than traditional panels, which saves you money in the end.
 Mission Solar also has a 25-year warranty on all their panels and keeps more than 80% effectiveness after 25 years.
 You have a few different wattage options to choose from that range from 300 watts to 400 watts, which should be plenty for most homes if you get the correct number of panels.